Deep Single Image Camera Calibration by Heatmap Regression to Recover Fisheye Images Under Manhattan World Assumption: Experiments

 \subsection{Datasets}

-We used three large-scale datasets of outdoor panoramas, the StreetLearn dataset~\cite{Mirowski2019}, the SP360 dataset~\cite{Chang2018}, and the HoliCity dataset~\cite{Zhou2020}.
+\textbf{Panoramic image datasets.} We used three large-scale datasets of outdoor panoramas, the StreetLearn dataset~\cite{Mirowski2019}, the SP360 dataset~\cite{Chang2018}, and the HoliCity dataset~\cite{Zhou2020}, as listed in~\tref{table:number-of-images}.
 In StreetLearn, we used the Manhattan 2019 subset (SL-MH) and the Pittsburgh 2019 subset (SL-PB).
+These panoramic images are the equirectangular projection using calibrated cameras.
+Assuming practical conditions following~\cite{Lopez2019, Wakai2022, Wakai2021}, we regarded the vertical center of the panoramic images as the ground.
+Moreover, the tilt angle is $0^\circ$ because the height of a camera mounted on a car is sufficiently small with respect to the distance between the camera and other objects.
+The horizontal center of the panoramic images corresponds with the travel direction of cars: the pan angle is $0^\circ$.

-Following~\cite{Wakai2022}, we generated fisheye images using generic camera models with the ground-truth (GT) camera parameters in~\tref{table:number-of-images}, and we captured outdoor images in Kyoto, Japan, using six off-the-shelf fisheye cameras.
+\textbf{Fisheye-image and camera-parameter generation.} For a fair comparison with the state-of-the-art method~\cite{Wakai2022} in the estimation of tilt and roll angles, we used the generic camera model~\cite{Wakai2022} to generate fisheye images.
+Following the procedure for dataset generation and capture~\cite{Wakai2022}, we generated fisheye images from panoramic images using the generic camera models with the ground-truth camera parameters in~\tref{table:dataset-distribution}, and we captured outdoor images in Kyoto, Japan, using six off-the-shelf fisheye cameras.
+To generate the test set, we replaced the mixed and varying distributions in the training sets with a uniform distribution.
+Therefore, our generated fisheye images and ground-truth camera parameters were used for training and evaluation.